 Know the minimum price you will accept for each item.

-Get all your pricing done before the day of the sale.
-I can't stress this enough!
-Don't be like me the morning of my very first garage sale, still pricing as people pushed their way in!
+Get all your pricing done before the day of the sale, I can't stress this enough!

 Put a price on each object where it can easily be seen.
-This will keep buyers from driving you crazy asking for prices every 5 seconds.
+This will keep buyers from driving you crazy asking for prices every five seconds.

 Use a fine-point marker to write prices on plain stickers.

-Don’t put stickers on collectible goods like; old magazines, cards, album covers, hardcover books, magazines, postcards and so on.
-The adhesive may never come off and could ruin the item.
+Don’t put stickers on collectible goods like; old magazines, cards, album covers, hardcover books, magazines, postcards, and so on.
+The adhesive may never come off and could ruin the value of the item.
 Use low-adhesive stickers or pieces of Scotch Blue painters tape, so stickers can be easily removed without leaving residue behind.

 For collectible books and magazines, write the price on a strip of paper and insert inside the pages.

 Choose prices that are easy to add; like .25, .50, $1.00, and so on.
 These are also easy numbers to total in your head in case of calculator malfunction.
 (This happened to me once.)

 Baby and children’s clothing always sells well, especially if they're priced at .25 to $1 an item.

 If you have a lot of clothes that you just want to get rid of, let customers “stuff a bag for a buck.”
 You’ll be amazed how much stuff they can cram in a bag!